 Accidents Caused by Failure to Use Turn Signals

 It is not uncommon to encounter drivers in Los Angeles and elsewhere in California who weave in and out of traffic without using their turn signals.
 Often, a failure to properly communicate an intention to turn right or left can result in either a rear-ending or a collision with an oncoming vehicle that is driving straight.
 Failures to use turn signals on roads or highways can lead to catastrophic injuries, including broken or fractured bones, back injuries, whiplash, crushing injuries, spinal cord damage, or brain trauma.
-At Sharifi Firm, our Los Angeles car accident lawyers can help you seek compensation if you are in this difficult situation.Holding a Negligent Driver Accountable for Failing to Use a Turn Signal
+At Sharifi Firm, our Los Angeles car accident lawyers can help you seek compensation if you are in this difficult situation.Holding a Negligent Driver Accountable for a Failure to Use a Turn Signal

 In most cases, you will need to establish another driver's negligence in order to recover compensation from that driver.
 This usually means that you will need to prove four elements by a preponderance of the evidence: the other driver's duty to use reasonable care, a breach of duty, actual and proximate causation, and damages.